Capture of Columbia: The capture

 News of the surrender reached Sherman around this time.
 He crossed into Columbia across a pontoon bridge along with Maj.
 Gen. Howard.
 They rode through the cotton district, and noted the presence of cotton everywhere.
 Many bales had been cut open, and loose cotton was blowing around; a heavy wind had been blowing all morning.
 Sherman remarked to Howard that it was like a northern snowstorm, but of cotton.
 Accounts of local residents agree with that of Sherman and Howard: wind had driven cotton everywhere.
 Sherman entered the town square at noon, where he found Col. Stone's troops using local fire engines to try to put out fires.
 Sherman then had a short conversation with the mayor, where he promised to protect private property.

 During the stop in the town square, S. H. M. Byers, a recently freed prisoner of war, approached Sherman and handed him a scrap of paper.
 On it was written a poem entitled "Sherman's March to the Sea", which Byers had written while imprisoned.
 Sherman, reading the paper later in the day, was moved by Byers' poem, and promoted Byers to his staff.
-The poem would go on to lend its name to Sherman's campaign, and a version set to music became an instant hit with Sherman's Army and later the public.
+The poem would go on to lend its name to Sherman's campaign, and a version set to music became an instant hit with Sherman's Army and later the public, though Sherman himself hated the song.